-A 2013 survey ‘What Do Philosophers Believe?‘ discovered that a large percentage of western philosophers are atheists (1).
-The authors of the study, David Bourget and David Chalmers, surveyed 1972 western philosophers from 99 leading philosophy departments across 30 different philosophical issues.
+A 2013 survey entitled What Do Philosophers Believe? discovered that a large percentage of Western philosophers are atheists (1).
+The authors of the study, David Bourget and David Chalmers, attempted to survey 1972 western philosophers from 99 leading philosophy departments across 30 different philosophical issues.

 It is important to note that only 931 responded to the survey (a 47.2% response rate).
 Given that God, conceptions of gods, and arguments for God are big questions in the philosophy of religion it is hardly surprising that several of the questions involved relatable issues,